 Roche is a global pioneer in pharmaceuticals and diagnostics focused on advancing science to improve people's lives.
 The combined strengths of pharmaceuticals and diagnostics under one roof have made Roche the leader in personalised healthcare - a strategy that aims to fit the right treatment to each patient in the best way possible.

 Roche is the world's largest biotech company, with truly differentiated medicines in oncology, immunology, infectious diseases, ophthalmology and diseases of the central nervous system.
 Roche is also the world leader in in vitro diagnostics and tissue-based cancer diagnostics, and a frontrunner in diabetes management.

-The Roche Group, headquartered in Basel, Switzerland, is active in over 100 countries and in 2016 employed more than 94.000 people worldwide.
-In 2016, Roche invested CHF 9.9 billion in R&D and posted sales of CHF 50.6 billion.
+The Roche Group, headquartered in Basel, Switzerland, is active in over 100 countries and in 2017 employed about 94,000 people worldwide.
+In 2017, Roche invested CHF 10.4 billion in R&D and posted sales of CHF 53.3 billion.
 Genentech, in the United States, is a wholly owned member of the Roche Group.
 Roche is the majority shareholder in Chugai Pharmaceutical, Japan.
-For more information, please visit
+For more information, please visit .

 All trademarks used or mentioned in this release are protected by law.